5 INDICATIONS

 Hypersensitivity: Clinically significant hypersensitivity including anaphylaxis has been reported with Prolia®.
 Symptoms have included hypotension, dyspnea, throat tightness, facial and upper airway edema, pruritus and urticaria.
 If an anaphylactic or other clinically significant allergic reaction occurs, initiate appropriate therapy and discontinue further use of Prolia®.

 Osteonecrosis of the Jaw (ONJ): ONJ, which can occur spontaneously, is generally associated with tooth extraction and/or local infection with delayed healing, and has been reported in patients receiving Prolia®.
 An oral exam should be performed by the prescriber prior to initiation of Prolia®.
-A dental examination with appropriate preventive dentistry is recommended prior to treatment in patients with risk factors for ONJ such as invasive dental procedures, diagnosis of cancer, concomitant therapies (e.g., chemotherapy, corticosteroids, angiogenesis inhibitors), poor oral hygiene, and co-morbid disorders.
+A dental examination with appropriate preventive dentistry is recommended prior to treatment in patients with risk factors for ONJ such as invasive dental procedures, diagnosis of cancer, concomitant therapies (e.g. chemotherapy, corticosteroids, angiogenesis inhibitors), poor oral hygiene, and co-morbid disorders.
 Good oral hygiene practices should be maintained during treatment with Prolia®.
 The risk of ONJ may increase with duration of exposure to Prolia®.

 For patients requiring invasive dental procedures, clinical judgment should guide the management plan of each patient.
 Patients who are suspected of having or who develop ONJ should receive care by a dentist or an oral surgeon.
 Extensive dental surgery to treat ONJ may exacerbate the condition.
 Discontinuation of Prolia® should be considered based on individual benefit-risk assessment.